Table of Contents

 If you are being subjected to emotional abuse in your relationship by being blamed for everything that happens in the relationship, including the things that you have no control over and your partner’s own actions, it’s important to understand how this will affect you as a person, your relationship, and what you can do about it.

 1. It minimizes your feelings

-When you are continuously being blamed for things in the relationship, the blame shifter’s words cut to the core and when their hurtful actions are minimized over time you will begin to believe that your feelings are unimportant.
+When you are continuously being blamed for things in the relationship, the blame shifter’s words cut to your core, and when their hurtful actions are minimized over time, you will begin to believe that your feelings are unimportant.